 Like most of the tropical fruits, cacao (the plant that gives us chocolate) is a novelty indoors.
 In its native environment, cacao thrives in very humid, but not necessarily very hot, sub-tropical and tropical conditions.
 It grows into a relatively small (about 20 to 25 feet) tree with deeply gnarled bark and a sometimes twisting trunk.
 The leaves are oblong, pale green, and not especially spectacular.

 What most people are interested in are the seed pods, which occur naturally on the trunk when the young trees are about four years old.
 The seeds are lobed and about the size of an adult hand.
 When you split open an oblong fruit, you'll find many oblong cacao seeds encased in a semi-gooey white flesh.
 The seeds are ground up into cacao powder, which is the basis for chocolate and many delicious things.

 - Light: As a margin or understory plant, they do best with filtered sunlight.
 Cacao should not be exposed to direct, midday sunlight, as it will scorch the leaves.

 - Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients.
 They are heavy feeders, especially during the growing season.

 - Soil: A light, fast-draining potting soil is perfect.
-Good drainage is important for a health cacao plant.
+Good drainage is important for a healthy cacao plant.

 Propagation is typically accomplished through seeds.
 The challenge for many people, of course, is to find viable cacao seeds.
 We've seen them for sale at plant fairs and expos, but they are also available online.
 If possible, it's better to buy a fresh pod as dried and older cacao seeds are usually not viable.
 Sometimes you'll find cacao seedlings for sale also.
 Seedlings should be exposed to less sun than the mature plant and can even thrive in shade for the first six months to a year.
 Once they begin to grow faster, move them into dappled sunlight.

 Repot as necessary, preferably at the beginning of the growing season.
 When repotting, be careful not to disturb the roots more than necessary and give the plant plenty of water and humidity.